 Question: "Who was the first Jew?"

 So, who was the first Jew?
 If by “Jew” we mean “Hebrew,” Abraham was the first Jew.
-If by “Jew” you mean “of the tribe of Judah,” Judah was the first Jew.
-If by “Jew” you mean “the first person in the Bible to be referred to as a Jew,” the nameless Jews in 2 Kings chapters 16–25 were the first Jews.
-Generally speaking, people today use the term “Jew” to refer to “a person who is of the chosen people of Israel.”
+If by “Jew” we mean “of the tribe of Judah,” Judah was the first Jew.
+If by “Jew” we mean “the first person in the Bible to be referred to as a Jew,” the nameless Jews in 2 Kings chapters 16—25 were the first Jews.
+Generally speaking, people today use the term Jew to refer to “a person who is of the chosen people of Israel.”
 With that in mind, Abraham should be considered the first Jew.